An Improved Bound for Weak Epsilon-Nets in the Plane: Proof of Theorem

 \subsection{Proofs of Lemmas \ref{Lemma:Thick} and \ref{Lemma:SparseWedge}}

 \paragraph{Proof of Lemma \ref{Lemma:Thick}.} Refer to Figure \ref{Fig:EarsG}.
-Fix a point $u\in A_K(i)$, and let $uv$ be the good edge that delimits its respective wedge $\W_u$.
+Fix a point $u\in A_K$, and let $uv$ be the good edge that delimits from above its characteristic wedge $\W_K(u)$.
 (In other words, $uv$ attains the largest slope among the good edges that emanate from $u$ to the right.)